Stuycs-K/finalproject-09-kamrowski-victor-chao-jason/DEVLOG-Jason.md

 ### 2025-05-23 - K Constants Completed + Starting S Constants
 **In Class**
  - Completed a helper function.
 Returns a 2D array of Bytes of size 64x4.
- - Started creation of S Constants array.
+ - Started creation of SConstants array.

+### 2025-05-28 - Changes to Utils
+**In Class**
+ - Reverted KConstants to String format.

 ### 2024-01-03 - Brief description